etendosoftware/docs/compiled_docs.md

 ##### Overview

-The VAT Regularization module allows you to adjust the accounts to ensure that the VAT balance is correctly balanced.
+The VAT Regularization module allows you to automatically adjust the accounts to ensure that the VAT balance is correct.
+This means, checking the accounts in which this process is necessary and creating the corresponding GL journal to regularize the VAT.
+This process is essential for maintaining accurate financial records and compliance with tax regulations.

-The following are the steps necessary to carry out the VAT regularization on a specific account.
+The following are the required steps to carry this out for a specific period of time.

 ##### VAT Regularization Process